marxin/texi2rst-generated/sphinx/cppinternals/cppinternals.rst

     #if !defined FOO     [equivalently, #if !defined(FOO)]

-* In the second form above, the tokens forming the ``#if`` expression must have come directly from the source file-no macro expansion must have been involved.
+* In the second form above, the tokens forming the ``#if`` expression must have come directly from the source file---no macro expansion must have been involved.
 This is because macro definitions can change, and tracking whether or not a relevant change has been made is not worth the implementation cost.